Materials

 go.animate("#sprite", "tint", go.PLAYBACK_LOOP_PINGPONG, vmath.vector4(1,0,0,1), go.EASING_LINEAR, 2)

-There are some caveats to updating the vertex attributes however, wether or not a component can use the value depends on the semantic type of the attribute.
+There are some caveats to updating the vertex attributes however, whether or not a component can use the value depends on the semantic type of the attribute.
 For example, a sprite component supports the SEMANTIC_TYPE_POSITION so if you update an attribute that has this semantic type, the component will ignore the overridden value since the semantic type dictates that the data should always be produced by the sprites position.

 Setting custom vertex data in runtime is currently only supported for sprite components.